Pandoks/homelab-template/packages/core/src/database/images/README.md

 vice versa.
 It's a general rule of thumb to have do **incremental backups** more than **differential backups**, and have more **differential backups** than **full backups** because of the system resources, and storage requirements that they need.

+Because I have relatively low database changes, my current backup schedule is a full backup once a week, a differential backup 2 times a week, and an incremental backup once a day.
+The retention policy for differential backups is 2 so that I will keep a full week's backup, and the retention policy for full backups is 4 so that I will keep a full month's worth of backups.

 > [!WARNING]
 >